SejanMahmud76/Bachelor-thesis/README.md

-# Bachelor Thesis:  Optimizing Privacy and Efficiency in Brain Tumor Classification through Advanced Non-IID Federated Deep Learning
+# Bachelor Thesis:  Optimizing Privacy and Efficiency in Brain Tumor Classification Through Advanced Non-IID Federated Deep Learning

 This repository hosts the code and resources for the thesis **"Federated Deep Learning for Brain Tumor Classification using MRI Data."** The research integrates advanced deep learning techniques and Federated Learning (FL) to tackle challenges in medical diagnostics, particularly brain tumor classification.